leonawicz/imgpalr/cran-comments.md

 0 errors | 0 warnings | 0 notes

 * This is an update release.
+* Fixed URL in readme that was caught on previous CRAN submission.
 * This update includes a maintainer email address update.

 I have also run R CMD check on downstream dependencies